© Aga7ta | Dreamstime.com

 “Light” ice cream may be lower in fat and calories, but it’s often chock-full of sugar to make up for their lack of taste.
 A review published in BMJ found that a person’s sugar intake was directly correlated with his or her overall weight.

-Ice cream also lacks the levels of protein and fiber found in regular brands—two things that help us feel full.
+Light ice cream also lacks the levels of protein and fiber found in regular brands—two things that help us feel full.
 The result: We eat more because a) We’re fooled into thinking it’s healthier and b) We aren’t satiated.
 Plus, our blood sugar levels spike due to the excess sugar, leading to more cravings.
 Frozen yogurt may not be much healthier.
-Read our post Is Frozen Yogurt Healthy? to find out more.

 All of the above factors provide compelling reasons to swear off ice cream.
 After all, a smart diet is key to staying fit and healthy.
-But if the thought of forever banishing ice cream from your menu seems harsh, we have a loophole or two that may enable you to indulge without (much) guilt.
+But if the thought of forever banishing this cold treat from your menu seems harsh, we have a loophole or two that may enable you to indulge without (much) guilt.
 It’s important to be realistic, after all—although we’ll still preach “moderation.”

 First, consider that eating ice cream can make you happy (no shocker here).
 The act of indulging in this treat can increase serotonin, a neurotransmitter sometimes referred to as the “feel-good hormone.”
 It’s thought that the carbs have something to do with this process.